 3) USING OUR FAITH WILL MAKE IT STRONGER

-You will need accessibility to the video How Muscles Grow
+You will need accessibility to the video How Muscles Grow on our Pinterest Board.

 Just as people work their muscles, we can work our faith muscles too.
 As you saw in that little video, when we exercise and use our muscles it causes them to tear.
 The ripping of the muscle means that when it mends itself and grows back it is bigger and stronger.